Good Will Hunting (1997)

 This doctor-patient relationship, however, is far from one-sided.
 Will challenges Sean in the same way that Sean is encouraging Will to take a good, hard, objective look at himself and his life.
 Sean's own pathology is that he is unable and unwilling to even consider another romantic relationship in the aftermath of his beloved wife's premature death from cancer several years before, possibly the primary reason why Sean agrees to take Will on as a client.

 Meanwhile, Lambeau pushes Will so hard to excel that Will eventually refuses to go to the job interviews that Lambeau has arranged for him for positions that might prove challenging, even to his immense talents.
-Lambeau and Sean also squabble about Will's future.
+Lambeau and Sean also squabble about Will's future; Sean believes that Lambeau is pushing Will to fast and also points out that Will's friends are the most dedicated and loyal people he associates with.
 Will's accidental witnessing of this furious quarrel somehow acts as a catalyst for his decision to enter a deeper level of trust and sharing with Sean.
 He has apparently realized from this event that the situation is a little more complex than Will vs. The World.
 He now sees that these mentors are every bit as human, fallible, and conflicted as he is.

 Skylar asks Will to move to California with her, where she will begin medical school at Stanford.
 Will panics at the thought.
-Skylar then expresses support about his past, which is received as patronization and triggers a tantrum in which Will storms out of the dorm while in a state of undress.
+Skylar then expresses support about his past, which is received as patronizing and triggers a tantrum in which Will storms out of the dorm while in a state of undress.
 He shrugs off the work he's doing for Lambeau as "a joke," even though Lambeau is incapable of solving some of the theorems and admittedly envies Will.
 Lambeau begs Will not to throw it all away, but Will walks out on him anyway.
+At a later job interview, Will gives the interviewer a long explanation about why he doesn't want to be a government code-breaker.
+At another interview, Will sends Chuckie in his place.
+Chuckie mocks the panel of representatives, even persuading them to give him all the cash they have before mildly threatening them with a call from his attorney.

-Will goes to another therapy session, where he and Sean share that they were both victims of child abuse.
-At first, Will is defensive and resentful at Sean's repeated reassurances that "It's not your fault," but he eventually breaks down in tearful acknowledgment.
+Will goes to another therapy session, where Sean shares that he was also a victim of child abuse.
+At first, Will is defensive and resentful at Sean's repeated reassurances that it was not Will's fault that he was so horribly abused and abandoned.
+Will eventually breaks down in tearful acknowledgment.
 Finally, after much self-reflection, Will decides to cease being a victim of his own inner demons and to take charge of his life.
 When his buddies present him with a rebuilt Chevy Nova for his 21st birthday, he decides to go to California and reunite with Skylar, setting aside his lucrative corporate and government job offers.

 Will leaves a brief note for Sean explaining what he's doing, using one of Sean's own quips, "I had to go see about a girl."
 Sean also leaves to travel the world, though not before reconciling with Lambeau.
 The movie ends as Chuckie poignantly discovers, in fulfillment of his own long-standing wish, that Will has left for a better life.
 Will is then shown starting his life-affirming drive to California for a new beginning with Skylar and a leap into an unpredictable future.